Jillian555/Jillian555.github.io/index.md

 ## News

-- **[2023-12]** "Collaborative Decision-Reinforced Self-Supervision for Attributed Graph Clustering" has been accepted by IEEE Transactions on Neural Networks and Learning Systems (TNNLS).
+- **[2023-12]** "Every Node is Different: Dynamically Fusing Self-Supervised Tasks for Attributed Graph Clustering" has been accepted by AAAI Conference on Artificial Intelligence (AAAI).
-- **[2022-04]** "Every Node is Different: Dynamically Fusing Self-Supervised Tasks for Attributed Graph Clustering" has been accepted by AAAI Conference on Artificial Intelligence (AAAI).
+- **[2022-04]** "Collaborative Decision-Reinforced Self-Supervision for Attributed Graph Clustering" has been accepted by IEEE Transactions on Neural Networks and Learning Systems (TNNLS).

 ## Honors

-- **[2023]** Excellent Master's Thesis of Tianjin University
+- **[2023]** Excellent M.S.
+Thesis of Tianjin University